ebassi00/ebassi00/README.md

 ### Hi there 👋

 - ⌨️ I’m a C, C++ developer with scripting knowledges in Bash and Python.
 I also know a bit of HTML / CSS / Bootstrap.
+- ⚽ My main hobby is football, better to watch than to play 😄😄
 - 📫 How to reach me: bassi.edoardo.13@gmail.com

 ![Profile views counter](https://komarev.com/ghpvc/?username=ebassi00&&style=flat-square)